trussworks/Engineering-Playbook/practices/appeng/decision-guide.md

 In order to do so,
-we must build maintainable software, which remains modern from a user perspective and maleable by an engineer.
+we must build maintainable software, which remains modern from a user perspective and malleable by an engineer.

 This means seeking tools with active long support, choosing design patterns that allow for change,